 Forward-thinking organizations have looked at frontline workers differently in the last few years.
-Whereas they were once seen as cogs in a machine (who, it was believed, just work for a paycheck, are inherently disengaged1, i and are doomed to turnover2), they are now seen as a source of future leaders, innovation, and a strong customer experience.3
+Whereas they were once seen as cogs in a machine (who, it was believed, just work for a paycheck, are inherently disengaged12), they're now seen as a source of future leaders, innovation, and a strong customer experience.3

-We think that as the focus on these workers increases, organizations will take a closer look at their performance management practices – perhaps reevaluating how these workers are measured, engaged, and developed.
+We think that, as the focus on these workers increases, organizations will take a closer look at their PM practices – perhaps reevaluating how these workers are measured, engaged, and developed.

-We recently looked at over 20 academic and business articles, reports, and book chapters to better understand these changes.
+We recently looked at more than 20 academic and business articles, reports, and book chapters to better understand these changes.
 Not surprisingly, some of the things we learned align nicely with what we found in our modern performance management model.

 From our review of the literature, it appears that organizations are waking up to the notion that many workers on the frontlines have significant impact on customer experience,4 and as such, need more attention.
 As an example, a 2018 study by The Institute of Customer Service shows that increasing employee engagement also increases customer satisfaction.5